 A critical portion of the track is an annual two-week course, typically occurring in the fall.
 During this protected time, track residents are provided with a comprehensive overview of key issues in global child health, both locally and abroad.
 The two-week course involves small and large group discussions, case-based learning, simulations, procedural training, and didactics by global health faculty and visitors.
-The first week of Fundamentals is multidisciplinary, including the Departments of Obstetrics and Gynecology, Family Medicine, Medicine, and Emergency Medicine, which provides a broad range of perspectives and experiences and connects residents to others in the field of global health.
+The first week of Fundamentals is multidisciplinary, including the Departments of Pediatrics, Obstetrics and Gynecology, Family Medicine, Internal Medicine, and Emergency Medicine, which provides a broad range of perspectives and experiences and connects residents to others in the field of global health.
 Our second week focuses on collaboration between the Pediatric and Family Medicine residents to discuss topics, participate in simulations, and engage in the community on issues that affect pediatric patients.
 Course materials (and recorded presentations) are all on UW’s Canvas platform, and a brief summary of the course curriculum is available here.

 Local Global Partnerships

-During the second week of Fundamentals, pediatric residents participate in local global partnerships that provide opportunities for local advocacy.
+During the second week of Fundamentals, pediatric residents often participate in local global partnerships that provide opportunities for local advocacy.
 Recent projects have focused on collaboration with Centro Hispano, a non-profit that provides services to Latino community members in Dane County.
 Residents have assisted with the curriculum development for training of community health workers (promotoras) who provide perinatal and infant education to new mothers.
 Track leaders partner closely with advocacy educators and experts to effectively engage track residents in local opportunities.

 Strong Mentorship